TechfaneTechnologies/nse/README.md

 nse is a compiled, statically linked program that does not require any external dependencies.
 > nse is coming to more package managers soon!

-### AUR

-nse releases a no-gui version [here](https://aur.archlinux.org/packages/nse-bin) and a version with a GUI file dialog [here](https://aur.archlinux.org/packages/nse-gui-bin).
-The GUI version dependes on GTK

 ### Cargo Install